vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate-compute.md

 and your Operations Manager VM (if using TAS).
 Just add each VM's name to the list to have vmotion4bosh migrate the listed VMs.

-The `datastores` section maps the source datastores to the destination datastores.
+The required `datastores` section maps the source datastores to the destination datastores.
 Each yaml key on the left is the name of the source datastore and the value on the right is the destination datastore name.
 All datastores used by any migrated VM must be present.
 If migrating to the same storage on the destination you will still need to include the datastore mapping, for example `ds1: ds1`

-The `network` section maps the source networks to the destination networks.
+The required `networks` section maps the source networks to the destination networks.
 Each yaml key on the left is the name of the source network and the value on the right is the destination network name.
 All networks used by any migrated VM must be present.
 If migrating to the same network on the destination you will still need to include the network mapping, for example `net1: net1`

+The required `clusters` section maps the source cluster to the destination cluster.
+Each yaml key on the left is the name of the source cluster and the value on the right is the destination cluster name.
+All clusters used by any migrated VM must be present.

 The optional `resource_pools` section maps the source resource pools to the destination resource pools.
 Each yaml key on the left is the name of the source resource